egoist/demoboard/README.md

 })
 ```

-`readme` can be an HTML string or a React component.
+`readme` should be a Markdown string.

 ### Customize Site Title